jonasmcferreira/whiteiron/jhed-wasteland/adventures.md

 **Loot**

     Note#1: The commander has kept himself locked in his quarter for weeks, there is a lot of noise but we can't get in, we have sent for aid

+### Encounter: Underpass

+Squeezing through a tight corridor leads underneath the UnderRoc bridge revealing a hidden yet very intentional passage through the middle that can be crawled through.
+The stonework can be almost too clean

+Investigation Check DC13: The stonework seems to be washed by acid

+Grey Ooze: moving along the corridor is a grey ooze, a still oil slick patch of wet stone and will attack when the party crosses.

+Attack the highest hitpoint target as the ooze 3d6+1 damage and can crit.
+If the party wants the campaign to be difficult simply attack the who is leading the party

 ### A Bounty